-The Build a Better Book project began in 2017 to study youth engagement in the design and creation of accessible materials with STEM and maker technologies and interest in STEM careers.
-In phase 2 of the project (Empathy-Driven Engineering Internships for Teens: Connecting Technical Work to Social Needs; 2021-25), we are examining the influences of a professionally-structured, empathy-driven engineering internship on teens’ perceptions of engineering, identities, and transferrable STEM skills.
-We are implementing and studying this internship model across four diverse formal and informal education settings, including a university-based summer internship program (CO), a public library makerspace (NJ), a makerspace/entrepreneurship non-profit organization (MA), and a public school district (AL).
+The Build a Better Book project began in 2016 to study youth engagement in STEM through the design and creation of accessible materials using low- and high-tech maker technologies.
+In phase 2 of the project (Empathy-Driven Engineering Internships for Teens: Connecting Technical Work to Social Needs; 2021-25), we are focusing more specifically on teens' interests in STEM careers by examining the influences of a professionally-structured, empathy-driven engineering internship on teens’ perceptions of engineering, identities, and transferrable STEM skills.
+We are implementing and studying this internship model across several diverse formal and informal education settings, including a university-based summer internship program (CO), a public library makerspace (NJ), a makerspace/entrepreneurship non-profit organization (MA), and a faith-based high school (NJ).

 Build a Better Book (BBB) is pleased to offer high school students the opportunity to participate in an immersive engineering and design internship and research project focused on using Maker technologies to create accessible materials for blind or visually impaired clients.

-Student interns will learn about and complete projects using:
+Through the internship, student interns learn about and complete projects using:

 - Universal Design principles and empathy-driven design

 - Maker Technologies such as 3D modeling and printing, sound, computer programming and laser cutters

 - Tactile and multi-modal learning styles

 - Characteristics of blindness, vision impairments, and other disabilities